 Steve Eisman is not a name that many casual investors will recognize as readily as Warren Buffett or even Carl Icahn.
 Mention that he was the lead character in the movie “The Big Short” however, and you will get a strong flicker of recognition.
 Eisman will be forever immortalized as the protagonist of The Big … Continue reading Steve Eisman: What Calls Has The Big Short Investor Made Since the Financial Crisis?

-This piece is a continuation on our series keeping tabs on classic retail chains as they unfortunately fade into the rearview.
+This piece is a continuation on our series keeping tabs on classic retail chains as they, unfortunately, fade into the rearview.
 This list is solely for full line Sears stores, Sears Grand, Sears Appliance & Mattress, and Sears Home Life stores.
 This list does not include owner operated Sears Hometown Stores.
-As of June 29, … Continue reading How Many Sears Stores Are Left?
+As of September 15, … Continue reading How Many Sears Stores Are Left?

 Photo: BroStocks Media.
 I was doing my biweekly grocery pick up when I saw a rather striking site across the plaza, an empty Chuck E. Cheese's parking lot with big writing on the windows: $5 PIZZA.
 It was in that tacky writing you see on the back of a midsize SUV or minivan that says … Continue reading Adjusting to the New Reality: Chuck E. Cheese in the COVID-19 Era